akamai/terraform-provider-akamai/docs/data-sources/appsec_tuning_recommendations.md

 The following arguments are supported:

 * `config_id` - (Required).
-Unique identifier of the security configuration you want to return tuning recommendations for.
+Unique identifier of the security configuration you want tuning recommendations for.

 * `security_policy_id` - (Required).
-Unique identifier of the security policy you want to return tuning recommendations for.
+Unique identifier of the security policy you want tuning recommendations for.

+* `ruleset_type` - (Optional).
+Type of ruleset used by the security configuration you want tuning recommendations for.
+Supported values are `active` and `evaluation`.
+Defaults to `active`.

 * `attack_group` - (Optional).
-Unique name of the attack group you want to return tuning recommendations for.
-If not included, recommendations are returned for all your attack groups.
+Unique name of the attack group you want tuning recommendations for.
+If not included, recommendations are returned for all attack groups.

 ## Attributes Reference